alejo4373/foobar/README.md

 ## Introduction
 Welcome to **FooBar** a Full-Stack Web App that enables sports fanatics to find bars that will be showing the game or fight of their interest, and it does so by encouraging establishments to post the games/fights they will be showing in their profile page on our platform.

-Built with ReactJS in the front-end and an array of Amazon Web Services including AppSync, DynamoDB and Cognito as the back-end.
+Built with ReactJS in the front-end and an array of Amazon Web Services including AppSync, Lambda, DynamoDB and Cognito as the back-end.

 ## Features
 **Foobar** is intended to be used by two different kinds of users, mainly establishments and sports fanatics.
 Its graphic interface is visually consistent but on the establishment side it exposes a few more controls to allow the establishment's management of sporting events.